 Step 2.
 Verify your server is using TLS 1.3.

-Once successfully enabling TLS 1.3 on your web server, you should always cross-check the configuration made are properly set.
-We want to introduce a couple of world-class tools which audit your server and gives an accurate report.
+Once successfully enable TLS 1.3 on your web server, you should always cross-check that the configuration made are properly set.
+We want to introduce a couple of world-class tools which audit your server and give an accurate report.

-- DigiCert: DigiCertis another popular online service that offers similar services as like as SSL Labs.
+- DigiCert: DigiCert is another popular online service that offers similar services to SSL Labs.

 Congratulations!
 You have successfully enabled TLS 1.3.
 Thanks for using this tutorial for enabling Enable TLS 1.3 on your Linux system.